greg1951/react-readme-docs/Typescript-course/Using-Redux-Cart-App.md

 Create a src/store directory and in there begin creating TS files that will define the Redux configs for the application.

-1. In the create a `src/cart-slice.ts` file that defines the state associated with the shopping cart application.
+1. Create the `src/cart-slice.ts` file that defines the state associated with the shopping cart application.

    **Note**: The RTK `createSlice` function accepts an initial state, an object of reducer functions, and a "slice name", and automatically generates action creators and action types that correspond to the reducers and state.